 A number of our experienced engineers are members of the Institute of Cast Metals Engineers (ICME).
 The ICME is a nominated body for the Engineering Council.

-We are currently recruiting for graduate engineers.
+We are currently recruiting for graduate engineers and 12 month placements for 2019.
 Please visit our Current Vacancies page for more details.

 Here is what our Graduate Engineers have to say about working at Grainger & Worrall: